Skip to Content

 Serving Suggestions

-If I am behaving myself I will start off with some prawn and sesame toast or prawn crackers.
+If I am not behaving myself, I will start off with some prawn and sesame toast or prawn crackers.
 I might even stretch to some crispy spring rolls.

 Close-up spicy pork mince and noodle stir fry with peanuts with spring onions.